-3.6 Physico-chemical properties
+3.6 Physio-chemical properties

-Representative soil samples were collected from each plot after harvest of green gram crop to study the effect of micronutrients on soil chemical properties.
-The results regarding pH, EC, organic carbon and CaCO3 are presented in table 6.
+.
+The results regarding pH, EC, organic carbon and CaCO3 are presented in Table 6.

-1 Soil pH
+Soil pH

 At the harvest stage of crop growth the lowest pH values (8.13) were found in the treatment supplied with T7 RDF + Soil application FeSO4 + ZnSO4 @ 25kg ha-1 respectively, while the highest pH value (8.23) was observed with T1 (RDF).
 The decrease in the pH might be due to increased sulphur content in the soil.
 Similar results were reported by Ranpariya et al. (2017) in calcareous soils and Kamble et.al (2022) in soybean.